savvastheo/Elastic-Collisions-Simulation/README.md

 # Elastic Collisions Simulation
 A program that simulates elastic collisions.
-Written in C using WinBGIm graphics library.
+Written in C programming language using WinBGIm graphics library.
 *This project was created for a 1st semester course.*

 **Structure of the input file:**